Cairo Conference: Burmese counter-offensive

-The resolutions of the Cairo Conference concerning the counterattack on Burma can be said to have changed drastically, while the piracy operation was later cancelled.
+The resolutions of the Cairo Conference concerning the counterattack on Burma can be said to have changed drastically, while Operation Buccaneer was later cancelled.
 In November that year, as agreed at the Cairo Conference, Field Marshal William Joseph Slim's XV Corps departed for Burma, while the two Chinese divisions at Langga were mobilised to Lido, Assam, to engage the Japanese in December.
 Mountbatten returned to India and was instructed to draw up a new plan of action for the pirates.
 He intended to mobilize 50,000 men, but both Roosevelt and Churchill insisted that the operation should not include any more troops than the 14,000 originally planned.
 Roosevelt and George Marshall argued over the number of men, while Churchill sought to abandon the operation and concentrate supplies on the Aegean in Greece, a plan that the American military leadership was less than enthusiastic about.
 On November 29, Churchill told the Chief of Staff to record the Prime Minister's "special rejection of Commissar General Chiang's request that we should conduct both amphibious and land operations in Burma".